 Winning isn't everything, as the saying goes.
 Nor is it the only thing.
 It is, however, most definitely a thing.
 And, as more and more research shows, the experience of winning and its more common counterpart, losing, is an important part of how a child learns the crucial skills that will give him confidence in any situation, no matter how daunting.
-After years of trophies handed out for just showing up to the game and gold stars for everyone, the self-esteem movement is running out of steam.
+After years of gold stars for everyone and trophies handed out just for showing up to the game, the self-esteem movement is running out of steam.
 "The idea was that if you make your child feel good, he'll do good," says Madeline Levine, Ph.D., psychologist and author of Teach Your Children Well.
 "But think about what really boosts your confidence: It's not when someone says you're the best.
 It's when you feel you've mastered something."

-The self-esteem movement, research now shows, has actually shortchanged kids, leaving them high on gold stars but low on the kind of resilience that helps them bounce back when they don't score a goal, ace a test, or get a part in the play.
+Research now shows that the self-esteem movement has actually shortchanged kids, leaving them high on gold stars but low on the kind of resilience that helps them bounce back when they don't score a goal, ace a test, or get a part in the play.
 And not equipping kids to handle adversity can lead to more than disappointment.
 In one study, Stanford researcher Carol Dweck, Ph.D., found that kids whose parents praised them for being smart didn't do as well in school as children whose parents praised them for their effort.
 Dweck's research also discovered that a childhood filled with a barrage of you-can-do-no-wrong praise dampens a child's motivation to go the extra mile, especially when it comes to activities or subjects that aren't his strengths.

 So what should you do to build resilience in your child?
 Resilience grows, Levine says, when children experiment, take risks, make mistakes, get hurt, feel disappointed (sometimes bitterly so), and then figure out—mostly on their own—how to recover.